 Lottery.com, Inc subsidiary, Sports.com, Inc. to enter partnership with Data Sports Group

-Agreement will allow Sports.com to provide world class sports content to digital publishers

-/EIN News/ -- AUSTIN, Texas, Nov.
-23, 2022 (GLOBE NEWSWIRE) -- Sports.com, Inc., a wholly-owned subsidiary of Lottery.com, Inc. (NASDAQ: LTRY, LTRYW), announces that it and the Data Sports Group, based in Berlin, have resolved to enter into an exclusive multi-year Partnership (“the Partnership”).
+AUSTIN, Texas, Nov.
+23, 2022 (GLOBE NEWSWIRE) -- Sports.com, Inc., a wholly-owned subsidiary of Lottery.com, Inc. LTRY LTRYW))), announces that it and the Data Sports Group, based in Berlin, have resolved to enter into an exclusive multi-year Partnership ("the Partnership").

 The Partnership will allow Sports.com, Inc. to provide world class sports content to digital publishers.
 The Partnership will be the first solution marketed under the Sports.com brand.
 The Partnership will also enable Sports.com to leverage Lottery.com's capabilities.
 Lottery.com is the world's leading provider of lottery results data servicing global publishers, search engines, and voice assistants.